 As a person-centred counsellor I am non-judgmental and offer unconditional, positive, regard to all.
 Person centredness is a way of being not just a way of counselling.
 It is not an approach which can be adopted as the situation demands.

 I believe that each of us has all the answers we are seeking within our 'self' - we may just need someone who is not emotionally involved and who knows only what a client chooses to disclose, to help discover them.
 I'm non-directive and encourage clients to realise and appreciate the choices available to them and to choose the ones which are in their best interest.
-A consequence of this is the enhancement of self-awareness, greater personal development, self-actualisation and autonomy.
+A consequence of this is the enhancement of self-awareness, greater personal development and self-actualisation.
 Consequently clients achieve autonomy and gain the ability to choose the life they wish to lead.

 In addition to working with clients of all ages, who have issues they wish to resolve, I also enjoy working with those who are purely seeking greater self-awareness and personal development.

 As a person-centred counsellor I encourage each partner to take their responsibility, and not blame the other, for the difficulties being experienced in their relationship.
 Issues are co-created.
 We cannot change the other, only our self.
 If we are able to do that, our way of being and the perspective of the other changes.
 If each is able to do this, greater clarity is achieved and the choices available are recognised.
-It may be an acceptance that a diiference in personal growth of one or other partner is such that the relationship they once had is no longer viable, which may lead to an amicable separation.
+It may be an acceptance that a diiference in personal growth, of one or other partner, is such that the relationship they once had is no longer viable, which may lead to an amicable separation.

 As a Prepare-Enrich facilitator I offer a programme which helps couples prepare for marriage, living together or, if married or in a long term relationship, one for the enrichment of their relationship.
 Completion of a well-researched inventory gives a snapshot of a relationship then, by working with me, couples can build on their strengths and learn skills to help improve areas which present more of a challenge.

 Face to Face or Online